ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/scaling-with-redis.md

 1. Self-Managed Deployments:
 You can manually install and configure Redis on local machine or dedicated cloud servers for complete control.
 Please Refer to the [Redis documentation](https://redis.io/docs/getting-started/) for guidance on self-managed Redis deployments on your preferred OS.
 2. Cloud-Based Deployment:
 We can Utilize managed Redis services provided by cloud platforms for simplified deployment and management.
-AWS offers [MemoryDB for Redis](https://aws.amazon.com/memorydb/) and [ElasticCache for Redis](https://aws.amazon.com/elasticache/redis/), Microsoft Azure has [Azure Cache for Redis] (https://azure.microsoft.com/en-in/products/cache/), and GCP offers [Google Cloud Memorystore](https://cloud.google.com/memorystore).
+AWS offers [MemoryDB for Redis](https://aws.amazon.com/memorydb/) and [ElasticCache for Redis](https://aws.amazon.com/elasticache/redis/), Microsoft Azure has [Azure Cache for Redis](https://azure.microsoft.com/en-in/products/cache/), and GCP offers [Google Cloud Memorystore](https://cloud.google.com/memorystore).
 3. Containerized Deployment:
 Deploy Redis using containerization platforms like Docker.
 This pulls the Redis container image from a registry, configure it, and launches [Redis containers](https://redis.io/download/#redis-downloads).